dotnet/runtime/docs/pr-guide.md

 ## Contributing Rules
 All contributions to dotnet/runtime repo are made via pull requests (PRs) rather than through direct commits.
 The pull requests are reviewed and merged by the repository maintainers after a review and approval from at least one area maintainer.

 To merge pull requests, you must have write permissions in the repository.
-If you are a member of the .NET team or have an official partnership you can request the access [here](https://repos.opensource.microsoft.com/dotnet/teams/dotnet-corefx/join/).
+If you are a member of the .NET team or have an official partnership you can request access [here](https://repos.opensource.microsoft.com/dotnet/teams/dotnet-corefx/join/).

 ## Quick Code Review Rules